The new Xiaomi Mi Band 7 has landed, once again promising a fitness tracker on a budget, except not quite so budget as before.

-Fitness tracking is the key here and while neither Band will tell you have a serious heart problem, they do offer features to help keep an eye on your general wellness and health.
+Fitness tracking is the key here and while neither Band will inform you about a serious heart problem, they do offer features to help keep an eye on your general wellness and health.

-PAI scores remain a feature of Xiaomi's fitness tracking ecosystem, measuring time spent with the heart rate elevated and scoring efforts on a weekly basis out of 100.
+PAI scores remain a feature of Xiaomi's fitness tracking ecosystem, measuring time spent with the heart rate elevated and scoring efforts every week out of 100.
 It's not a particularly engaging feature though and its integration as a feature hasn't changed on the 7 compared to the 6.

 Switching over to what Xiaomi would deem health features and you can continuously monitor heart rate, which we found was much more reliable and accurate compared to tracking heart rate during exercise.

-Across the board, you're getting stress tracking, women's health tracking and guided breathing exercises.
-The key differences here for us is that you're getting a bit more reliability in terms of continuous heart rate monitoring on the 7, but it's a hard area to really separate the two.
+Across the board, you're getting stress tracking, women's health tracking, and guided breathing exercises.
+The key difference here for us is that you're getting a bit more reliability in terms of continuous heart rate monitoring on the 7, but it's a hard area to separate the two.